TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Evaluation

+FTAL using a different dataset is a fine-tuning technique that serves to re-purpose a model on a new similar task.
+To evaluate the robustness of \name after such FTAL, we perform three experiments: \begin{itemize} \item \textbf{ImageNet repurposed on Cats vs. Dogs}: we trained the ResNet-18 architecture on the ImageNet dataset and watermarked it with the \textbf{image}-watermark using \name and $\gamma = 9\times10^{-4}$.
+We then fine-tuned this model to solve the Cats vs. Dogs task for 60 epochs. \item \textbf{CIFAR10 repurposed on GTSRB}: we trained the VGG-11 architecture on the CIFAR10 dataset and watermarked it with the \textbf{image}-watermark using \name and $\gamma = 9\times10^{-4}$.
+We then fine-tuned this model to solve the GTSRB task for 60 epochs. \end{itemize} Figure~\ref{fig:fine_tune_different_dataset} displays the model accuracy in each epoch during the fine-tuning procedure.
+As we can see, each model performs well in the new task, thus showing that the fine-tuning procedure is performing as expected.

-\textbf{Results.} After each of the fine-tuning epochs, we used the \textbf{Verify} algorithm to check the presence of the watermark in the model.
-In every epoch, the watermark presence was successfully verified with a watermark accuracy of 100\%, showing that the FTAL technique is ineffective in removing the \name watermark from the models.
+\textbf{Results.} After each of the abovementioned procedures we extracted the watermark to check its presence in the model.
+In each case, the watermark presence was successfully verified with a watermark BER of 0, showing that the RTAL, FTAL and FTAL with a different dataset technique does not hamper the \name watermark.
+From this evaluation, we can see that FTAL, RTAL, and FTAL with different datasets do not disrupt the \name watermark, thus satisfying the \textbf{Robustness} requirement.

-\leavevmode \\ \textbf{Re-train all layers (RTAL).} To evaluate the robustness of \name watermarks against RTAL (i.e., fine tuning the model on a dataset that is the same size as the one used in training), we split MNIST and CIFAR10 into two parts, one for the initial training and one for retraining.
-Each of these splits contained 30,000 images.
-We trained the multilayer perceptron model on the first half of the MNIST and CIFAR10 dataset and used \name to watermark it.
-After that, we used the second half of the dataset to train the model for over 1,000 epochs.

-\textbf{Results.} Figure~\ref{fig:retrain_mnist}, shows the validation accuracy of the model trained on the MNIST task.
-We watermarked the model at epoch 100 (yellow vertical line) with the \textbf{text} watermark using $\gamma = 9\times10^{-2}$.
-During the retraining phase, the validation accuracy of the model increases because it is being trained on new data.
-After every epoch, we checked if the watermark was present in the model, and confirmed that the watermark was unaffected even after 1,000 epochs.
-The changes that occurred to the model's weight parameters during retraining (RTAL) were not sufficient to eliminate the \name watermark.

-Figure~\ref{fig:retrain_cifar} displays the validation accuracy on the CIFAR10 task.
-Similar to MINST, we trained the model on the first half of the CIFAR10 dataset for 100 epochs and then watermarked it with the \textbf{image} watermark using $\gamma = 9\times10^{-2}$.
-Afterwards, we retrained the model using the second half of the dataset for 1,000 epochs.
-The retraining (RTAL) phase caused a significant change on the model parameters (indicated by the large increase in validation accuracy); however, this change was not sufficient to remove the \textbf{image}-watermark embedded with \name.
-These experiments highlight the ability of \name watermark to resist significant changes caused by retraining the model using a dataset of the same size as the one used in the initial training.
-Although these changes can be quite drastic the watermark is unaffected.

-In each of the fine-tuning epochs, we used the \textbf{Verify} algorithm to check the presence of the watermark in the model.
-In every epoch, the watermark presence was successfully verified with a watermark accuracy of 100\%, showing that the RTAL technique is ineffective in removing the \name watermark from the models.